urospenezic/my-obsidian-notes-md/Angular/Routing.md

 { path: 'someRoute/:query', component: component }, -> like baseUrl/someRoute/query

-routes are accessed via the top level `<router-outlet>` usually residing within app.html. so the `<router-outlet>` is replaces with whatever content/component is described at a certain URL route in app.routes.ts
+routes are accessed via the top level `<router-outlet>` usually residing within app.html. so the `<router-outlet>` is replaces with whatever content/component is described at a certain URL route in app.routes.ts These outlets are used to acces child routes as well (so we can display a custom child route that can even take a part of the parent component, not the full thing)

  `protected router = inject(Router); with imported RouterOutlet`